arghyawning/cookieshell/README.md

   - Absolute path is given as argument if and only if it begins with `/`
   - No file has space(s) in its name
 - The assumptions for `warp` mostly follow through for `peek` and `seek` as well.
+- If I have a command like `warp .. xyz` where `warp ..` is valid but `warp xyz` isn't, then we will just warp to `..` and then display the error message for the second part.
+Note that since half of the command was executed, we will include the entire command in `pastevents`.